 Tom also holds the record for being the oldest centre-page spread in Smash Hits!
 When Robbie Williams went missing from pop group Take That, the world’s media were searching for him.
 Tom found him watching Birmingham City and got the exclusive interview with him and, within hours, it was all over the world on every TV station and newspaper in Britain.

 In 2007 he made his acting debut playing a plumber in the hilarious “Mrs Brown’s last Wedding” comedy play with his friend the famous Irish Comedy actor Brendan O’Carroll at Birmingham’s Alexandra Theatre.
 (Brendan O’Carroll was in Angela’s Ashes, The Van and on TV he was in Max & Paddy with Peter Kay and has taken his Mrs Brown on to National TV with the BBC)

-Among his listeners are comedian Jasper Carrott, UB40, pop band the Twang, Ex Birmingham Boss Steve Bruce, current manager Alex McLeish and former West Bromwich Albion manager Gary Megson and former Astonvilla boss John Gregory and numerous players, ex-players and directors.
+Among his listeners are comedian Jasper Carrott, UB40, pop band the Twang, Ex Birmingham Boss Steve Bruce, ex manager Alex McLeish and former West Bromwich Albion manager Gary Megson and former Astonvilla boss John Gregory and numerous players, ex-players and directors.
 And Brummie pop star legends from the 60’s/70’s

 He has been featured in the Times in 2003 and the Daily Telegraph in 2007 as well as being featured in OK Magazine in the late 1990’s